SimplyWine/bookkeep-api/source/index.html.md

-realm_id | true | this is found in the input build_number | true | this is the code build that is running the job. bk_external_id | true | from inputs
+realm_id | true | this is found in the input build_number | true | this is the code build that is running the job. bk_external_id | true | from inputs job_run_url | false| the apify job url or other job url for this post_raw_data so we can refer back to it transactions_summarized_count | true | total orders or transactions summarized for this summary and includes refunds summarized_net_sales | true | total net sales summarized if this is a sales summary if not then 0

 ## Numbers should balance